SarahGrozav1/NewYork-Fashion/README.md

 ### User Stories

-* As a User, I would like to be able to manage my store so that I can easily keep track of what clothes have been selled.
+* As a User, I would like to be able to manage my store so that I can easily keep track of what clothes have been sold.
 * As a User, I would like to have an error message in red color if I have made an mistake in my numbers.
-* As a user, after an error message I want to be able to write again the numbers without closeing and reopening the app again.
+* As a user, after an error message I want to be able to write again the numbers without closing and reopening the app again.
-* As a user, I would like to receive a message in green colour that the spreadsheets have updated succesfully.
+* As a user, I would like to receive a message in green color that the spreadsheets have updated successfully.

 ### Features Planned

-* To add an resut for the whole year
+* To add an result for the whole year
 * To add more designs for this app so that the user can choose witch one he likes.
 * To add a dark or light mode